Currently Active Article V Movements

 Web site: www.conventionofstates.com

 Objective: The Convention of States Project is affiliated with Citizens for Self-Governance, a grassroots organization that seeks a multi-subject Article V convention.
 Their focus is on: imposing fiscal restraints on the federal government; limiting the power and jurisdiction of the federal government; and limiting the terms of office for its officials and members of Congress.
-As of April 2017 ten states had adopted the CoSP application.
+As of June 2017, twelve states had adopted the CoSP application.
 This is one of the better-funded Article V efforts.

 Sample CoSP Application Resolution